Paul Mills: Coaching career

+Early jobs

 After graduating from Texas A&M in 1996 with a bachelor's degree in finance, Mills got a job as a bond analyst with a Texas bank, moonlighting as a high school coach in the Houston area at North Belt Christian Academy.
 In three years at North Belt, he led the team to a 63–17 record and three district championships.
 He then decided in 1999 to pursue full-time coaching.
 He and his wife Wendy prayed about this decision, and as he told Thamel, "My phone rings immediately after I say 'Amen'".
 The caller was the athletic director at Fort Bend Baptist Academy, now Fort Bend Christian Academy, who offered him a full-time teaching and coaching position.
 Mills also told Thamel "I never applied.
 To this day, I don't know who told her to hire me."
 He accepted the job despite a drastic cut in pay—from $80,000 at the bank to $12,000 at Fort Bend Baptist; this was the first of three times that he took a pay cut to accept a position that would advance his coaching career.
 Mills remained head coach at Fort Bend Baptist until 2002, when he became video coordinator at Rice under Willis Wilson.
 This was the second time he accepted a pay cut; his position at Rice was a volunteer position, with his only pay being a $2,000 stipend for painting the 1,261 steps of Rice's basketball home of Tudor Fieldhouse.
 Mills recalled that he was "hooked" on coaching during his season at Rice.
 Todd Smith, a Rice assistant at that time, recalled that Mills was so enthusiastic about coaching that he regularly arrived at the team offices before and left after Smith, with Smith giving Mills his set of keys to the offices.

+Baylor

 In 2003, Mills joined Scott Drew's staff at Baylor, where he stayed for 14 years, and was part of seven NCAA appearances by the Bears.
 Mills was initially a director of operations, becoming a full assistant in 2009 when Matthew Driscoll left to become head coach at North Florida.

+Oral Roberts

 On April 28, 2017, Mills was named the head coach at Oral Roberts, replacing Scott Sutton.
 This was the last of the three times he took a pay cut to advance in his profession.
 In the 2022–23 season, Mills guided the Golden Eagles to just the second perfect regular season in league history.
 He was named Summit League Coach of the Year.

+Wichita State

+Mills was hired by Wichita State on March 22, 2023.